AahilNav/Predicting-Energy-Consumption-Using-IRS-1040-Data/README.md

-## Can we predict Chicago zip code thermal and electricity usage using individual income tax data?
+## Can we predict Chicago zip code thermal and electricity usage using IRS data?

 Statistical learning project by `Aahil Navroz`, `Joseph Williams`, `Suqian Qi`